Kampala Travel Guide: 15 Best Things to do in Kampala, Uganda

 Bishop, James Hannington, the first Anglican Bishop of the Eastern Equatorial province was the first victim, killed in 1885 on orders from Mwanga, and in 1886, he put to death 26 of his pages that refused to renounce Christianity.

-It was only after Mwanga was deposed and exiled in 1899 that development of Namirembe as the main Anglican place of worship began.
+It was after Mwanga was deposed and exiled in 1899 that development of Namirembe as the main Anglican place of worship began.

 12. Visit Saint Mary’s Cathedral At Rubaga Hill